 It is a world class course, and currently rates as a world top 100 and Australian top 10 course (Golf Digest USA).

 Notable holes include:

 hole 4- a strong par 4 with a winding fairway and a wonderful angled green complex tucked into the hill and well protected by yawning bunkers

 hole 6- a shortish par with a blind tee shot and a unique double green wrapped around a dune

-hole 8- a brilliant short par 3 with the heavily contoured green exposed on top of the dunes with the deepest of bunkers guarding the approach (see pic top of page)
+hole 8- a brilliant short par 3 with a heavily contoured green completely exposed to the conditions and guarded by the deepest of bunkers (see pic top of page)

-hole 10- a medium length par 4 through a valley with a windmill centrally located on the fairway, and a convoluted green complex (see pic mid page)
+hole 10- a medium length par 4 through a valley.
+A windmill centrally located on the fairway, and a convoluted green complex (see pic mid page) complete the picture

 hole 11- a beautiful hole- this short par 4 has a blind tee shot over a saddle and then a semi blind approach to a punchbowl green